 - NFB: Negative feedback from the 50Ω transformer winding.
 Bass cut incorporated into the network.

-- Preamp heater voltage: The preamp valve’s heaters are parallel with the cathode resistor in the power amp stage - meaning they’re running on a DC supply to keep hum down.
+- Preamp heater voltage: The preamp and phase inverter valve’s filaments are wired in series, and then in parallel with the cathode resistor in the power amp stage - meaning they’re running on a DC supply to keep hum down.

 Further and significantly more detailed information on the PA872 by Tim Robbins can be found here